-5. What are the characteristics that would make one brand or model of radiant tube heater better than another?
+6. What are the characteristics that would make one brand or model of radiant tube heater better than another?

 We do not have independent standards or testing for this type of heater, but some will be more efficient than will others, depending on the engineering design and the type of materials used.
 That is, the superior model will put out a higher percentage of its heat energy input as radiant heat.
 As with most equipment, this means that the lowest-cost item may not be the best long-term choice.
-A higher initial cost may be over-balanced by more efficient operation for better fuel savings over the life of the system.
+A higher initial cost may be over-balanced by more efficient operation for better fuel savings over the life of the heating system.

+All tube heaters consist of three core components: a burner assembly, radiant tubing, and reflectors.
 For example, the material used for the heat-shield/reflector can affect the efficiency of the unit.
 A highly polished, mirror-like finish will reflect down toward the birds much more of the heat energy than will a dull, mill-finished metal, but will likely come with a higher price tag.
-(Note that this also can be a safety consideration, because much of the heat energy a reflector/shield absorbs will be re-radiated toward the ceiling.)
+(Note that this also can be a safety consideration, because much of the heat energy a reflector/ shield absorbs will be re-radiated toward the ceiling.)
 Considerations of engineering and materials used in the combustion chamber and tubing are also important.
 Having the blower unit and all control components and wiring sealed in a well-insulated burner box is important for best performance and durability.